-Bullying can typically take four forms
+Bullying can typically take three forms

 - 1. Physical bullying hitting, kicking, damaging belongings - 2.
 Verbal bullying name calling, insulting, making offensive remarks - 3.
-Indirect bullying spreading nasty stories, exclusion from social groups, tormenting, hiding or taking toys/books. - 4.
-Inappropriate use of information technology which may involve the use of the following: texting, use of phones, cameras, emails and social networking sites to harass or transmit derogatory, obscene or threatening messages or images.
+Indirect bullying spreading nasty stories, exclusion from social groups, tormenting, hiding or taking toys/books.

 Name calling is the most common direct form.
 This may be because of individual characteristics.
 However, pupils can be called names because of their ethnic origin, nationality or colour, sexual orientation or some form of disability.
 The use of mobile phones to text insulting, obscene or threatening messages is both verbal and indirect bullying.
 The use of phones, including camera phones to harass or transmit derogatory text messages and or photographs must also be viewed as bullying.
 (Children's phones are not allowed in school)